 If you find yourself in this situation, a good choice is to pay additional estimated taxes ahead of time, to avoid a nasty bill at tax time.
 However, this might limit the amount of money to use in your business until your tax return is due.

-Another idea is to make sure you plan ahead to have the necessary cash to pay your tax bill when you file in April.
-Just be careful because not being able to pay your total tax bill in April can lead to penalties and interest.
+Another idea is to make sure you plan ahead to have the necessary cash to pay your tax bill when you file.
+Just be careful because not being able to pay your total tax bill can lead to penalties and interest.